nod5/BookGapCheck/README.md

 If all grid image numbers increment by 10 then the set of scanned pages is likely complete.
 Example: 10 20 30 40 ...
 480 .

-Output file format: gridimage_20181004174937.jpg
+Output file format: `gridimage_20181004174937.jpg`

-Output is saved to same folder as input image.
-Custom output folder can be set on help screen.
+Output is saved to same folder as BookCrop (default) or a custom folder set on the help screen.

 ## Example: likely no gap or duplicate